TransparencyToolkit/CrawlerManager/README.md

 - Create the databases `rake db:create:all`
 - Reset existing databases `rake db:reset`

+**WARNING**

+Currently, for Harvester to save data, you need to have the path `/home/user/Data/KG/` and `/home/user/Data/KG/All_Pics/` to exist.
+This is kludgy and will be configurable soon!

 ## Running CrawlerManager

 - Run the app by typing `rails server -p 9506`